 They also recommend using e-prescriptions and bar codes to avoid errors.
 Modern software prevents handwriting confusion and points out potential dangers in mixing certain medications.
 Researchers also advise drug companies and federal agencies to help prevent mistakes by avoiding drug labels and names that sound and look a lot like others.

 If you have experienced adverse reactions to a medication error, you may be entitled to compensation.
-Our personal injury attorneys have experience with medical malpractice and dangerous drugs and can investigate your case.
+A dangerous drugs lawyer Memphis, TN relies on has seen countless injuries caused by unsafe prescription drugs and prescription practices.
+Call to learn how we can help.
+Our personal injury attorneys have experience with medical malpractice and can investigate your case.

 Contact us to talk for free about your situation.